 BUSINESS OR HOBBY?

-Yes, I use the term art business – whilst I love what I do, it is becoming my main source of income.
-I love that my art is taking over from my day job, which is slowly fading into the background.
+Yes, I use the term art business – whilst I love what I do, it is my main source of income.
+I love that my art has taken over from what was my day job, which has now faded into fairly distant memory.
 People are often surprised by this, perhaps believing the starving artist myth!